 Citizens of EU/EEA and Swiss citizens are able to move freely within the EU to travel, work and live in any of the member states without too many formalities.
-However, you still need to prove that you can support yourself financially, have a place to stay, and adequate health insurance.
+However, if you do not work, you still need to prove that you can support yourself financially, and adequate health insurance.